TexasInstruments/motor-control-sdk/README.md

 #### Repo Tool Setup

-Motor Control SDK has multiple components (in multiple repositories) and dependencies (like compiler, CCS and other tools).
+Motor Control SDK needs Industrial Communicaions SDK components and MCU+ SDK components (in multiple repositories) and dependencies
+(like compiler, CCS and other tools).
 We use repo tool from Google to manage these multiple repositories.
 Currently there is no support for native windows shells like CMD or Powershell.
 This will be added at a later point.
 Windows users can rely on